dalbay/MongoDB-with-Mongoose-Tutorial/README.md

 	newTour.save();

-- Another way to create a tour: here we call the create method on the model itself; also notice that instead of using promisses with .then() function, we are are using asynch/await and save the result value of the promise in a variable; also pass in some real data into the create method.
+- Another way to create a tour: call the create method on the model itself; notice that instead of using promises with .then() function, we are are using asynch/await and save the result value of the promise in a variable; also pass in some real data into the create method.
 Note that with async/await you have to use try/catch to test for errors */